 |Copyright © Nucleus Medical Media, Inc.|

-In the United States the broad category of viral respiratory illness is responsible for many school and work absenteeisms.
+In the US, the broad category of viral respiratory illness is responsible for many school and work absenteeisms.

 Influenza travels around the globe in yearly winter epidemics of varying magnitude.
-Major epidemics occur every 10-15 years and may kill upwards of 40,000 people or more in the United States.
+Major epidemics occur every 10-15 years and may kill upwards of 40,000 people or more in the US alone.
 Most of the deaths occur in the elderly and those weakened by chronic illnesses, such as heart and respiratory diseases.

-The common cold is characterized by nasal congestion, a runny nose, sneezing, and perhaps a sore throat, headache, and malaise (not feeling well).
+The common cold is characterized by nasal congestion, a runny nose, sneezing, and perhaps a sore throat, headache, and malaise (general feeling of illness).
 A fever is unusual.
 Symptoms resolve on their own usually within 1-2 weeks.

 Influenza is a very specific illness caused by influenza viruses.
 It has a characteristic seasonal cycle that peaks in the winter.
 It also has typical symptoms, although they vary greatly in severity among cases.
 It may feel similar to a common cold, but it usually causes a high fever (102°F-104°F), significant malaise, and a dry cough along with a runny nose, headache, muscle ache, and sore throat.